To be eligible for Medicare you must be a resident of Ireland, and have been living there for at least 6 months before arriving in Australia.

 - medically necessary care as a public patient in a public hospital

 At the hospital or pharmacy you need to ask staff to treat you under the reciprocal health care agreement.
-You’ll also need to show:
+You’ll also need to show evidence of your valid visa and:

 - your Irish passport, or